 At 200-level courses are offered in cognition, developmental psychology, personality, sensation and perception, and behavioural neuroscience as well as a core course in research design and statistics (PSYC206 Research Design and Statistics).
 300-level courses cover abnormal psychology, adult development, biological psychology, cognitive psychology, social psychology, family psychology, health psychology, industrial and organisational psychology, learning, judgement and decision making, and environmental psychology plus an advanced course in research methods.

 For a major in Psychology four courses (including PSYC206) are required at 200-level.
+A Psychology major requires 165 points total, including at least 75 points at 300-level and 60 at 200-level.
 In addition, to be eligible to enter postgraduate courses in Psychology, students must have passed PSYC344 Research Methods.
 To be eligible to apply for the Clinical Psychology programme, students must have passed PSYC335 Abnormal Psychology, and to be eligible to apply for the Industrial/Organisational programme, students must have passed PSYC336 Industrial and Organisational Psychology.

 Bachelor of Arts students may wish to complete a minor in Psychology.
 This requires passing PSYC105 and PSYC106 and any further 45 points in advanced PSYC courses (200 and 300-level courses).